ucs-compute-solutions/FlexPod-UCSM-M6/README.md

 1. Physically set up the equipment, perform the initial device configuration to allow management connectivity to devices.
 For more information: https://youtu.be/9V6rJF_gLwM
 2. Setup Cisco Nexus switches and Cisco UCS admin, equipment and LAN tasks using: "ansible-playbook Setup_LAN_Connectivity.yml -i inventory".
 For more information: https://youtu.be/AhLum-DlH5E
+3. Setup NetApp All Flash FAS using: "ansible-playbook Setup_ONTAP.yml -i inventory --tags ontap_config_part_1".
+Note: Replace with tags - ontap_config_part_2 and ontap_config_part_3 to complete the ONTAP setup.
+Refer to the CVD for orderly execution.
-3. Setup Cisco UCS server policies, service profile templates and SAN configuration using: "ansible-playbook Setup_UCS.yml -i inventory".
+4. Setup Cisco UCS server policies, service profile templates and SAN configuration using: "ansible-playbook Setup_UCS.yml -i inventory".
 For more information: https://youtu.be/gTOwiXoJJOA
-4. Setup Cisco MDS configuration (when configuring FC) using: "ansible-playbook Setup_MDS.yml -i inventory".
+5. Setup Cisco MDS configuration (when configuring FC) using: "ansible-playbook Setup_MDS.yml -i inventory".
-5. Setup VMware vCenter and ESXi host configurations using: "ansible-playbook Setup_VMware.yml -i inventory".
+6. Setup VMware vCenter and ESXi host configurations using: "ansible-playbook Setup_VMware.yml -i inventory".
+7. Setup ONTAP Tools for VMware using: "ansible-playbook Setup_ONTAP_tools.yml -i inventory"

+<<Add reference to AIQUM automated installation>>

 # Setting up Variables

 All the variables used in this framework are defined in the following locations:

 1. Variable that apply to multiple devices: group_vars/all.yml
 2. Cisco UCS, Nexus and MDS group variables are located in group_vars
-3. Cisco Nexus and MDS host specific variables are located in host_vard
+3. Cisco Nexus and MDS host specific variables are located in host_var
+4. NetApp ONTAP specific variables are located in /vars/ontap_main.yml ONTAP Tools for VMware specific variables are located in /vars/ontap_tools_main.yml
-4. UCS configuration is broken down according to the tabs (admin, equipment, LAN, SAN, Server) and the variables associated with configuration of each tab are under the roles/UCS<tab_name>/defaults/main.yml
+5. UCS configuration is broken down according to the tabs (admin, equipment, LAN, SAN, Server) and the variables associated with configuration of each tab are under the roles/UCS<tab_name>/defaults/main.yml
-5. Nexus, MDS, ESXi and vCenter are all defined as unique roles and their specific variables are defined in the defaults/main.yml under the appropriate role directory
+6. Nexus, MDS, ESXi and vCenter are all defined as unique roles and their specific variables are defined in the defaults/main.yml under the appropriate role directory

 To make navigation of the roles easier, an HTML5 file: CI-Automation-Variable-Usage.html is included in the main directory of the framework and can be downloaded and clicked through in a browser to see the variables and default values.